 We also found this nifty box seat that fits perfectly under the desk so that when it’s not in use, it won’t interfere with the flow of traffic!
 The fact that it’s a box seat is great!
 It holds the few notebooks and papers that we use for homeschooling and keeps them out of sight!

 Overall, for the price, I think this desk was a great buy.
 Hopefully, it’ll stand the test of time.
 So we finally have a desk for our daughter, in a visible area of the house, and it fits her just right!
-Though the exact desk we purchased is no longer being sold, I found some very similar ones here and here.
+Though the exact desk we purchased is no longer being sold, I added some similar desks to the shopping list above.

 Now we have to set up a calendar and command station on the wall on the other side of the door.
 We already have the goodies, we just need to put them up.
 Stay tuned!
 Oh, and Luna was able to finally get comfortable in her new spot in front of the fireplace.